A/superagent-mocker/readme.md

 ### Timeout

-You can provide custom, that can ve a function or a number.
+You can provide custom timeout, that can be a function or a number.
 Just set `timeout` property to the `mock`:

 ```js